dfinity/sdk/docs/design/asset-canister-interface.md

 The method will return `None` if the hash computation has not yet completed, or `Some(evidence)` if the hash computation has been completed.

 The returned `evidence` value must be passed to the `commit_proposed_batch` method.

+After the hash computation has completed, the batch will no longer expire.
+The batch will remain until one of the following occurs:
+- a call to [commit_proposed_batch()]
+- a call to [delete_batch()]
+- the canister is upgraded

 Required permission: [Prepare](#permission-prepare)